charles-dyfis-net/wal-e/README.rst

 If no up-to-date packages are available to you via a package manager, this command can work on most operating systems::

-  sudo python3 -m pip install wal-e[aws,azure,google,swift]
+  sudo python3 -m pip install 'wal-e[aws,azure,google,swift]'

 You can omit storage services you do not wish to use from the above list.